markh-de/KiVar/README.md

 Rudimentary functions are implemented in the KiVar Plugin to

- * create a new Variant definition table binding a specific set of Aspects,
+ * create a new Variant Definition Table binding a specific set of Aspects,
  * add a new Variant definition with a specific set of assigned Choices (one per Bound Aspect),
  * delete a Variant definition,
- * launch the system's default CSV editor to directly edit the Variant definition table,
+ * launch the system's default CSV editor to directly edit the Variant Definition Table,
  * reload the table file from disk.

 These functions can be found in the three-dot menu next to the plugin's Variant selector.